 - Interest rate.
 The interest rate should be the first thing you should consider when you are comparing used car loans.
 Compare loans with similar features from other lenders to ensure you get a competitive rate.

 - Fees.
 Lenders can charge a range of fees on used car loans, so check with your lender if there are any other fees that you’d need to be aware of before finalising the loan.
 Make sure you’re clear of penalties such as early repayment fees.
 Dealerships may also charge dodgy “administrative fees”, which you should not pay.

 - Flexibility.
 Find out how flexible your loan can be.
 Can you make additional and lump-sum payments during your loan term?
 Are you able to repay your loan early without penalty?

-How do I inspect a used car?
+How can I apply for a used car loan?